A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics: Generalized Cortical Branching Model

 The state of each neuron $\mathsf{n}$ at time $t$ is described by a dynamical state variable $\arc{z}{n}{}{}{}(t)\in\mathcal{S}_{\mathsf{n}}$, with values in the set $\mathcal{S}_{\mathsf{n}}=\{0,1,. ..,\tau_{\mathsf{n}}\}$, where $\arc{\tau}{n}{}{}{}$ is the integer refractory period.
 Following activation of a neuron {\sf n} from state $z_{\mathsf{n}}=0$ to state $z_{\mathsf{n}}=1$, the neuron's state evolves cyclically through the refractory states ($\arc{z}{n}{}{}{}=\{2,...,\arc{\tau}{n}{}{}{}\}$) starting from 2 and ending at $\tau_{\mathsf{n}}$ before returning to $z_{\mathsf{n}}=0$.
 At time step $t = 0$, all neurons are initialized in the resting (quiescent) state, denoted by $z_{\mathsf{n}} = 0$.

 Therefore, at any time step $t$ the state of the neural network can be represented by a sequence of individual neuron states

 The neural network state configuration space is

-Neurons in the GCBM interact by sending and processing signals.
+In the GCBM, neurons interact through the transmission and processing of signals, where the processing dynamics are governed by the activation (threshold) functions defined in Eqs.~\eqref{def:Ufn_e} and \eqref{def:Ufn_i}.
 A neuronal connection (interaction) establishes a transmission channel, labeled as $\mathsf{nn}'$, meaning $(\mathsf{n} \rightarrow \mathsf{n}')$, represented by a directed link or arc.
 Those transmission channels are fixed at the start of the simulation, as we show next.